Ready to grab the best list of bullet journal page ideas?

 Furthermore, I track my quarterly goals and assess each of my life categories with the Level 10 Life exercise.

 Basically, you can easily make this exercise once a year, but I usually work with quarterly goals.
 Definitely, it’s less overwhelming.

 Until now, I hope you find a lot of bullet journal page ideas you want to try out.

 But what if you’re a student and you need a little bit more specific bujo ideas to organize your school or college life.

-Besides the basic bullet journal spreads like key and index, you will find useful to create suitable layouts for organizing school year.
+Besides the basic bullet journal spreads like key and index, you will find it useful to create suitable layouts for organizing the school year.